Heather du Plessis-Allan: Simon Bridges must quit to save National

 COMMENT:

-The question right now is how much of what Jami-Lee Ross has said is right.
+The question right now is how much of what Jami-Lee Ross has said is correct.

-But it looks like Ross may be right on one thing, about the $100,000 donation from Yikun Zhang.
+But it looks like Ross may be on the mark about one thing - the $100,000 donation from Yikun Zhang.

 I asked Simon Bridges about that donation every which way I could and he didn't deny it: